15 Best Hot Springs & Spas in Iceland You Need to Try Now

 The GeoSea Baths have an infinity-edge pool that overlooks Skjálfandi Bay, and it is not uncommon for guests to spot a whale or two while unwinding in the geothermally heated waters.

 And speaking of water, unlike the other entries on this list, GeoSea uses naturally heated seawater rather than freshwater.
-Nevertheless, the waters at GeoSea are rich in minerals that are great for the skin, especially for people with skin problems such as psoriasis.
+But the waters at GeoSea are still rich in minerals that are great for the skin, especially for people with skin problems such as psoriasis.

 If you are on the road, you can store your luggage at GeoSea before entering the baths.
 Once there, you will find a built-in waterfall, swim-up bar, sauna, and organic, environmentally-friendly skin-care products in the showers.
 There is also a restaurant on site where you can have a snack after your soak.